ctkjose/v-book/src/en/structs.md

 Notice the new syntax used in the `set_quota` function.
 The receiver parameter is defined inside parenthesis before the actual function signature.
 In our example the receiver parameter is `(mut usr User)`.
 Here, we are creating a mutable variable named `usr` of type `User`.
 When the function is executed we can use the `usr` variable inside the function code.

-Now we can access the function `set_quota` the same way we access the struct's fields.
-In our example we used `user.set_quota(500)` to invoke the function.
-The variable `user` becomes the "receiver" and inside our function our variable `usr` will point to the receiver `user`.

 ```v
 fn main(){
   // create an instance of our struct